n3m6/fillip/README.md

     - db (takes a redis object)
   - routes (an array of routes and their controller functions)
     - address (express.js route that will be handled through middleware)
-    - controller (your customer api function, must return a javascript object)
+    - controller (your api function, must invoke a callback with the json object)
     - caching (optional field, boolean, if true will store objects in db)
+    - expiry (if caching is set, this must be set as well, in seconds, accepts only numbers)

 ### fillip.apicall()
   Invoke this method to let the middle ware handle the request.